Simon-K-Schaefer/ManifoldX/README.md

 both proteins.
 This identifies important interaction residues in an automated way to map protein protein interfaces.

 ## Hardware Requirements
-ManifoldX scales with CPU core counts and hardware requirements calculation times scales accordingly.
+ManifoldX scales with CPU core counts and hardware requirements and calculation times scales accordingly.
 The software produces a large output data folder containing all mutant structures and sufficent free disk space (10gb+) is highly recommended to avoid errors.
 Software was tested for Ubuntu 20 LTS and newer versions.